Sports in Syracuse: Baseball

 Syracuse has been represented in professional baseball for all but four years since 1877, when the Syracuse Stars competed in the League Alliance, an early minor league.
 Syracuse fielded two major league versions of the Stars: in the 1879 National League and the 1890 American Association.
 Apart from those seasons, however, the Stars were members of high minor leagues such as the Eastern League (forerunner to the International) and the New York State League through 1917.
-From 1918–27, the Stars competed in the International League and were an early farm team of the St. Louis Cardinals.
+From 1918 to 1927, the Stars competed in the International League and were an early farm team of the St. Louis Cardinals.
 In 1928 the IL franchise moved to Montreal and became the Montreal Royals.
 The Stars moved down one classification to the New York–Penn League for 11/2 seasons before moving to nearby Utica.

 Basketball

 Syracuse was from 1946 until 1963 home to the NBA's Syracuse Nationals, which are now the Philadelphia 76ers.
 They played 17 seasons in Syracuse and won the NBA championship in 1955.
 The NBA's 24-second clock was invented in and first came into use in Syracuse.
 In March 2005 the city dedicated a monument to this fact.
 It is a 125% scaled model of the original shot clock used.

+The Syracuse Stallions were founded in 2017, and played in the American Basketball Association (ABA) and The Basketball League (TBL) before folding in 2023.

+The Syracuse Upstate Trojans played a single season in the American Basketball Association (ABA) from 2023 to 2024.
+They rebranded as the Syracuse Monarchs for the 2025–26 ABA season.